-- OS randomly arrange positions of key areas in the memory layout (stack, heap, data, code) including library code. - Addresses of variables, functions are different on every run of a program. - This applies to a program but also possibly linked libraries to libc address functions. - We disabled ASLR (in Linux) by setting the value in / proc/sys/kernel/randomize_va_space to 0. - Adversary cannot rely on fixed memory layout, but it may use leaks and gamble on relative addresses (e.g. for stack data).
+- OS randomly arrange positions of key areas in the memory layout (stack, heap, data, code) including library code. - Addresses of variables, functions are different on every run of a program. - This applies to a program but also possibly linked libraries to libc address functions. - We disabled ASLR (in Linux) by setting the value in /proc/ sys/kernel/randomize\va\space to 0. - Benefit - Adversary cannot rely on fixed memory layout. - Brute-forte attacks required in principle; adversary may also rely on information leaks from the program / ASLR scheme vulnerabilities